 For reviewers certified in CANS and who had experience completing CANS in their prior PSD staff positions, a test-retest process was designed to assess the appropriateness of the CANS scores based on the documentation in the FACTS record.
 Reviewers completed case reviews of the children's records in FACTS up to the date the CANS screen was conducted, and then completed an independent CANS screening based on the information documented in the record.
-Reviewers compared their CANS scores with those originally completed by CANS-certified CYFD staff65 to determine whether the CANS was scored appropriately based on the NM CANS Reference Guide66 in five specific CANS Domains: the Individual Strengths Domain, the Risk Behaviors Domain, the Cultural Needs Domain, the Potentially Traumatic/Adverse Childhood Experiences Domain, and the Traumatic Stress Domain.67 Based on the findings of the test-retest, reviewers then assessed the overall quality of practice for the CANS screenings.
+Reviewers compared their CANS scores with those originally completed by CANS-certified CYFD staff65 to determine whether the CANS was scored appropriately based on the NM CANS Reference Guide66 in five specific CANS Domains: the Individual Strengths Domain, the Risk Behaviors Domain, the Cultural Needs Domain, the Potentially Traumatic/Adverse Childhood Experiences then assessed the overall quality of practice for the CANS screenings.
 Quality of practice was rated using a four-point scale that rates how closely CANS-certified CYFD staff followed the process to complete the CANS screenings in accordance with the NM CANS Reference Guide.68